niiknow/lambda-template/README.md

 This package help provide server-side rendering, serverlessly.
 Say what? ;)

-To support rendering of different templating engines, this library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines Consolidate.js is a library that define a single rendering API (consolidates) for different templating engines.
-It is widely use in various server-side frameworks such as Express and Koa.
+To support rendering of different templating engines, this library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines Consolidate.js is a library that define a single rendering API (a consolidated API) for different templating engines.
+It is widely use in various server-side frameworks such as Express, Koa, hapi, etc...

 ## Psuedo-code
 parameters: